 As we navigate the COVID-19 pandemic, you may notice some changes necessary to accommodate our enhanced infection control protocols, such as longer appointments and increased intervals between appointments.
-While our staff will remain masked at all times, face masks are encouraged but not required for patients and guests.
+While our clinical staff will remain masked during patient interactions, face masks are welcomed but not required for patients and guests.

 We are monitoring the situation closely and implementing guidance from regulatory and health authorities to ensure the health and safety of our patients, staff, and community.